Bihar stares at platelets crisis as dengue cases surge

 “The Bihar Medical Services Infrastructure Corporation Limited (BMSICL) has taken up the construction modification work, after the health department took cognizance of our request.
 The BMSICL is likely to finish the job soon.
 We will then re-apply for licence,” said Dr IS Thakur, medical superintendent of the PMCH.

-A perusal of platelets transfusion data showed that the government facilities were lax in doing SDP, as compared to their private counterparts, primarily due to shortage of manpower.
+A perusal of platelets transfusion data shows that the government facilities were lax in doing SDP, as compared to their private counterparts, primarily due to shortage of manpower.

 The JLNMCH, Bhagalpur, for instance, had done only 17 SDPs since the apheresis equipment was installed there in 2020.
 Of them, 11 SDPs were done this year.
 It did not do any this month.